martacozzini2/Sentence-segmentation/README.md

 ```

 **Data files:**
-Before running a notebook, upload the required input files (found in the data/ folder of this repo) into the /content directory of your Colab session.
+Before running a notebook, upload the required input files (found in the `data/` folder of this repository) into the `/content` directory of your Colab session.
 This ensures the notebook can access the data correctly.

 **Manual Files**